 You can also skip these steps by using a tool that does everything automatically.

-Most flipbooks use 30–100 frames depending on the complexity.
+Most flipbooks use 30 to 100 frames depending on the complexity.

 Most flipbooks use between 30 and 60 pages for simple animations.